timkendrick/t-bone/README.md

 T-Bone component framework
 ==========================

-Beefing up Backbone views with data bindings, subviews, repeaters and more
+_Beefing up Backbone views with data bindings, subviews, repeaters and more!_

 ## The motivation behind T-Bone